design systems • design ops — tooling • BrandingMulti-Branded workflow improvement

 Research Phase

-We curated a list of power users, squeaky wheels, and enthusiastic collaborators to gather in a room for 1:1 interviews and regular check-ins.
+We curated a list of power users, squeaky wheels, and enthusiastic collaborators to gather in a room for 1:1 interviews and regular check-in surveys.
+With the help of our users, we committed to data-driven change in our iterative improvements for the Element Design System.

 Not all themes have the same levels of complexity, which meant they have separate levels of cost and effort.
+To solve this issue, we created three different theme categories.
 This categorization breakdown gave us and our stakeholders a clearer understanding of expectation and limitation.
 It also prevented feedback cycles from going around and around, and forced every meeting into productive and actionable conversation.

 Theme Categories